-• Continue to work with City of Moreno Valley for land acquisition i.
-A survey for RCC was completed in March 2021 that shows a significant demand for student housing i.
-There are two bills, AB1602 that discusses the revolving loan fund in the amount of \$5B for 2022/23 for zero interest rate, and AB1764 that discusses the need for exemption of community college student housing from DSA requirements and for colleges to provide data about students and their needs for housing.
+- i.
+School Bonds: Agah provided an update regarding AB-75 and SB-22 that places a new "potential" state school bond on the November 2022 ballot.
+Nobody knows yet how much that statewide bond would be, and it could bundle K-12 with CCD's, CSU's and the UC System. - ii.
+Student Housing: There are two bills, AB1602 that discusses the revolving loan fund in the amount of \$5B for 2022/23 for zero interest rate, and AB1764 that discusses the need for exemption of community college student housing from DSA requirements and for colleges to provide data about students and their needs for housing.